 With age, our pets slow down, sleep more and become less active.
-Although this decreased intensity is often normal, sometimes it is related to pain caused by osteoarthritis (“rheumatism”).
+Although this decreased intensity is often normal, sometimes it is related to joint pain caused by osteoarthritis (“rheumatism”).
 Many signs, which are fairly distinct, can indicate that your senior pet is in pain.

 SIGNS OF JOINT PAIN IN SENIOR DOGS